hunter3u/DiscGolf/plastics.md

 | Mint                     | Apex                  |               |           | Sublime                      |               | Nocturnal    | Eternal   |               |                |                         | Royal                        |                   |             |            |
 | Though Space Athletics   | Aura                  |               |           | Ethereal                     |               |              | Ethos     |               |                |                         |                              |                   |             |            |
 | Viking Discs             | Armor                 |               |           |                              |               |              | Storm     | Air           |                |                         |                              |                   |             | Ground     |

+This is a combination of work from daegalus' disc golf plastic matrix and some updates I have made to be more up to date with current plastic offerings.
+I will try to keep up with updates as they come up.